zedapp/zed/app/manual/settings.md

 Settings
 ========

-Zed implements settings via an in-editor settings file system, which stores its files using Chrome's sync storage so that it will automatically be synced between all your devices.
+Caelum implements settings via an in-editor settings file system, which stores its files using Chrome's sync storage so that it will automatically be synced between all your devices.
 There are file watchers on the settings files, which reload settings whenever changes are made to the file.
 You can change the